 7. Part III – Specifications of vehicle fuel system incorporating LHSS

-This part specifies requirements for the integrity of the hydrogen fuel delivery system, which includes the liquefied hydrogen storage system, piping, joints, and components in which hydrogen is present.
+This part specifies requirements for the integrity of the hydrogen fuel delivery system, which includes the LHSS, piping, joints, and components in which hydrogen is present.
 Test procedures are given in Annex 5.

 7.1.
 In-use fuel system integrity